Grades K & 1

 Oceanography/Marine Biology 1

-Like to get your feet wet?
-Join us in exploring four different marine communities along Long Island Sound.
-Trips to the seashore will include using scientific equipment to collect water and specimen samples, as well as creating your own marine field guide.
-Back at the laboratory we will set up our own saltwater aquariums for observation, learn how to use a microscope and take a look at the many creatures not visible to the naked eye!
-We will also venture to the Norwalk Aquarium to add to our observations of marine organisms found in Long Island Sound.
+Join us in exploring three different marine communities (salt marshes, sandy shores and the rocky shoreline) along the Milford Point Audubon.
+Trips to the seashore will include using scientific equipment to collect water and specimen samples.
+Back at the laboratory we will set up our saltwater aquariums for observation, and take a look at the many organisms visible to the naked eye.
+A trip to the Norwalk Aquarium (Maritime Aquarium) towards the end of the second week, will add to our observations of the marine organisms found along the Milford Point Audubon.

 Junior Engineers: Science & Technology